 FAQS

-The Yukon Human Rights Act protects people from discrimination in specific situations.
+The Yukon Human Rights Act protects people from discrimination in specific social areas.
 These are called protected areas of discrimination.
-In Yukon, these areas are:
+In Yukon, there are 5 protected area:

 - Employment, and any aspect of employment;